 The beach is about 1km long and is mostly formed by weathered rocks that have fallen away from the southern edge’s cliff and carried to the Turtle’s Tail by typhoons.

-Unfortunately, you cant walk on the beach.
-However, you can get a pretty good view over it from the crossover bridge when entering the island.
-Another great photo spot is on the rock wall opposite the Visitors Centre.
+Unfortunately, you can’t walk on the beach.
+However, you can get a good view of the little beach from the crossover bridge when entering the island.
+Another great photo spot is on the rock wall opposite the Visitor’s Center.
 There’s a small rock stairway that’ll take you to the top.
 Don’t walk around on the ledge, though, because it’s a restricted area.

 Putuoyan Temple